hinsencamp/node-starter-2020/README.md

 # Node Starter 2020

-The JavaScript Ecosystem has seen a massive growth over the last years.
-In the past, nodeJS projects often only contained a couple of scripts and dependencies, today in 2020 there is a whole eco-system of tools around nodeJS which helps you to write better code and ship faster.

 This Project is a humple appraoch to cut through this new complexity and offer a generic jump-off point into any kind of node project.

 ## Installation